hdtodd/rtl_watch/README.md

 1. **Togl** toggles the display window between full screen and reduced size.
 1. **Quit** exits the program.
 (CNTL-C in the controlling terminal window also works)

-The sort and print functions suspend briefly the processing of any incoming packets, so a small number of packets might be missed as those functions are performed.

 Data collection continues until you press the **Quit** button or type the \<CNTL-C\> character on the controlling keyboard.

 ### Warning Flags